jjeyanthan/HeapViewer/README.md

 # HeapViewer

-HeapViewer is small tool to visualize the heap using ptrace.
+HeapViewer is small tool to visualize the heap state of a program using ptrace.

 The goal is to print all the heap chunks until my estimated top chunk is met.